winya/api-docs/_posts/ios/1.4/README.md

 Select iOS in the "Platform" drop-down.
 Enter the "bundle id" in its respective field.

 After you completed all fields, hit "Save" to generate your SDK credentials.
-Make sure that the "bundle id" is introduced correctly, as you will have no possibility to update them later.
-If you accidentally saved wrong values, start the process from the beginning and create new credentials with the correct values.
+Make sure that the "bundle id" is introduced correctly.
+If you accidentally saved wrong values, you can edit or delete your credentials, but beware as this will break any existing applications relying on those credentials.

 ### Step 2: Download SDK package